Cebupithecia

-Cebupithecia is an extinct genus of New World monkeys from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 Ma).
+Cebupithecia is an extinct genus of New World monkeys from the Middle Miocene (Laventan in the South American land mammal ages; 13.8 to 11.8 million years ago).
 Its remains have been found at the Konzentrat-Lagerstätte of La Venta in the Honda Group of Colombia.
 The type species is C. sarmientoi.

 Description

-Fossils of Cebupithecia were discovered in the "Monkey Beds" of the Honda Group, that has been dated to the Laventan, about 13.5 Ma.
+Fossils of Cebupithecia were discovered in the "Monkey Beds" of the Honda Group, that has been dated to the Laventan, about 13.5 million years ago.
 Cebupithecia had a dental formula of 2:1:3:3 on the lower jaw.
 The incisors of this species were procumbant, suggesting a close relation to Pithecia. and the canines had a stout appearance.
 The molars were flat with cusps having little contours.
-Cebupithecia had an estimated average body mass of around 1602 g.
+Cebupithecia had an estimated average body mass around 1602 g.
 Cebupithecia had a relatively longer talar neck and a higher, more squared-shaped talar body.
 In these features, Cebupithecia is more like cebines or aotins than pitheciines, but its overall pattern is unlike any living platyrrhine group or any of the known fossils.

 Movement

-Cebupithecia also exhibits a relatively large medial protuberance which is smoothed, another resemblance to aotins.
-The significance of these characters is difficult to interpret.
+Cebupithecia also exhibits a relatively large medial protuberance, which is smoothed, another resemblance to aotins.
+The significance of these characteristics is difficult to interpret.
 Cebupithecia may be the most primitive known pitheciine, retaining shared primitive resemblances with aotins and cebines.
 Alternatively, its unusual morphology could reflect a unique, derived (for pitheciines) locomotor pattern.
-The talar features which distinguish Cebupithecia from other pitheciines indicate that leaping was relatively more frequent, as is also indicated by other postcranial features.
+The talar features that distinguish Cebupithecia from other pitheciines indicate that leaping was relatively more frequent, as is also indicated by other postcranial features.
 The locomotor behavior of Cebupithecia has been reconstructed as frequent quadrupedalism and leaping, or more relying on vertical clinging and leaping rather than quadrupedal locomotion, much like members of the extant genus Pithecia, to which the genus is related.